ryhkml/nix-home-manager/README.md

 ## Packages

-The installed packages include command line interface, language server protocol, and plugins of the package itself.
+The installed packages include command line interface, language server protocol, formatter, and some plugins of the package itself.

 ### A